ytthuan/LeoSQLServerRServices/SQLOptimizationTips/README.md

 1. Train model (Gradient Boosted Decision Tree)

-1. Store model in database
+1. Store prediction model in database

 The joined dataset is then used to train a Gradient Boosted Decision Tree model with 100 trees.
 The model is stored in the database with a specific name such that we can choose which model we want to use during prediction.
 We created a stored procedure "_train\_model\_for\_matching_" and we can call this procedure to train a prediction model.
 Detailed SQL query please refer to "***step4_train_model.sql***".